CASS Housing developed out of a number of conversations with families who all had one primary question and concern:

 Where we are heading

-Funding will dictate the growth of CASS Housing, but we are on track to break ground for our first home in Spring 2018.
+Funding will dictate the growth of CASS Housing, but we are on track to break ground for our first home in Fall 2018.

 Five primary funding sources will provide the financial foundation for CASS Housing: program fees, individual donors, contributions from families for the purchase of a home (if available), donations from businesses, and grants through foundations.